softwareguru99/alx-system_engineering-devops/0x00-shell_basics/README.md

-script that prints the absolute path name of the current working directory Display current directory contents
+Display the contents of a directory in long format